Meet the MARS Ambassador Birds!

 Otus likes to rearrange his “furniture” and frequently removes his jesses (thin pliable leather anklets).
 He is very chatty and often greets when approached.
 He has a life expectancy of about 15 years and he eats 1 mouse each day and weighs about 200 – 250 g.

 Western Screech Owl (Otus kennicotti macfarlanei)

 Lanei arrived at MARS in March 2015 when he was about 2 years old.
 He is always resistant to go to “work” and will hang upside down from his roof.
-But once his plans are foiled he really loves to have his handler give him a head massage.
-Not scratches…a massage.
-He is very calm in public and enjoys having his picture taken!
+But once his plans are foiled he becomes very calm and enjoys having his picture taken!
 He has a life expectancy of about 15 years and he eats 1 mouse each day and weighs about 170 – 230 g.